 GPU is coming, but not so fast

 GPU is coming to CFD.
-More and more commercial code is, or will support GPGPU to certain extent.
+More and more commercial code is or will support GPGPU to a certain extent.
 Nvidia even put a resource page on GPU for CFD.

 But how much speedup GPU can offer for real cases is still a big question there.
-Most commercial CFD code still need more tweaks to fully benefit from the GPU.
+Most commercial CFD code still needs more tweaks to benefit from the GPU fully.

-The requirement for high-end GPU card, uncertainty on speedup for real-world problems, and possibly more licensing fees will surely slowdown the adoption.
+The requirement for high-end GPU card, uncertainty on speedup for real-world problems, and possibly more licensing fees will inevitably slow down the adoption.

 Webinar: a new way to spam